mariasarafi/head-md-oracle-of-suits/Concept/2025-11-03-suitscapes.md

 16. All suits friends parade to say goodbye - suits overview.

 ### Installation - Equipment
-180 degrees projection on tissues with audio visuals and interactions tracked by camera.
+- 180 degrees projection on tissues with audio visuals and interactions tracked by camera.
+- Ideally we would love to have projection on the floor too for the elements, to be checked based on the progress.

 Total equipment for the installation:
 - 2 projectors (we will use the one already installed) -> +1 projector